 - From the Language pull-down list to select the language to use

-The language options are Numeric, English, Chinese, Default, Czech, Danish, Dutch, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish.
+The language options are Numeric, English, Chinese, Default, Czech, Danish, Dutch, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Indonesian.
 The Default option would use the current language setting of your computer.

-- Use the Time Adjustment section to adjust the time stamp of the MP4/MOV file
+- Use the Time Adjustment section to adjust the time stamp of the MPEG4 file

 This is useful if you traveled to a different time zone and took the video, but you forgot to adjust the clock of the camcorder.
 This option allows you to add/subtract years/months/days/hours/minutes/seconds to the time code on the file.